mediabc/obsidian-people-mentions/README.md

 - 📋 Directory of all people mentions with navigation
 - 🎨 Stylish formatting of mentions in text
 - ⌨️ Keyboard shortcuts support
+- 📝 **NEW**: Bases support: automatic properties column creation with all file mentions
+   - 🔄 Auto-update properties when document changes
+   - ⚙️ Configurable properties field name and auto-update settings

 ## Installation